Purchase the Day Trips and Hidden Places Around Rochester books

 Explore The Lake Ontario Seaway Trail

-The Port of Rochester at the mouth of the Genesee River was once a significant destination for ships on Lake Ontario.
-Today, it is a stop along the Great Lakes Seaway Trail, a 518-mile scenic drive along Lake Erie, the Niagara River, Lake Ontario, and the Saint Lawrence River.
+The Port of Rochester, at the mouth of the Genesee River, was once a busy destination for ships traveling Lake Ontario.
+Today, it marks a natural midpoint along the Great Lakes Seaway Trail—a 518-mile scenic route following the shores of Lake Erie, the Niagara River, Lake Ontario, and the Saint Lawrence River.

 Fun fact: The Wyandot Nation named the lake “Oniatarí:io,” meaning “lake of shining water.”